 July 2015.
 The calming waters of Loch Shiel lie just beyond the monument, with gorgeous views of the surrounding mountains, though they are rarely climbed due to being not quite tall enough for Munro status.
 Fans of the Harry Potter films will be excited to know that the loch was used for the fictional Black Lake.
 It also crops up in the cult action fantasy movie Highlander.

-Glenfinnan House Hotel, July 2015.
+July 2015.
 For those seeking out the ultimate Loch Shiel experience, look no further than the majestic Glenfinnan House Hotel, a stone mansion perched right on the edge of the lake.
 Built in the 1750s, the hotel features a classical drawing room, a blazing log fire in the main hall and a selection of local paintings across the pine-paneled walls.
 The rooms are elegant but simple, with doubles starting from £140 in the low season.
-The current owner is apparently some award-winning chef, so expect the grub to be decent too.
+The current owner is apparently some award-winning chef, so expect the grub to be decent.

-The Jacobite Steam Train, July 2015.
-Tourists here will stand patiently waiting for a glimpse of The Jacobite Steam Train as it passes through on its way to Mallaig.
-The bridge famously appears in the Harry Potter films, with Harry and his chums chugging off to school on The Hogwarts Express.
+July 2015.
+Tourists stand patiently waiting for a glimpse of The Jacobite Steam Train as it passes through on its way to Mallaig.
+The bridge also appears in the Harry Potter movies as Harry and chums chug off to school on The Hogwarts Express.
 During filming, local pupils from Lochaber High School were dressed up in wizard robes to play Hogwarts students.
-The train only passes though twice a day and I hadn’t bothered to research; so I felt truly blessed when it suddenly puffed into view and I was able to grab this shot.
+The train only passes though twice a day and I hadn’t bothered to research, so I felt truly blessed when it suddenly puffed into view and I was able to grab this shot.